In this article we'll discuss the pros and cons of leveraging existing coax connections and converting them to PoE.

 Pros

-- Don't have to run any new PoE lines which minimizes installation costs
+- You don't have to run new PoE lines which minimizes installation costs.

-- Overall savings in time and minimal impact to operations
+- The overall savings in time and minimal impact to operations.

 Cons

-- The converter can be just as or more expensive (Upwards of $70-$500/ converter) than just running Cat6
+- The converter can be just as or more expensive.

-Rhombus suggests that when possible, it's best to have cameras connected with Cat5/6 to ensure the best connection for camera performance and usage.
+Rhombus suggests that cameras be connected with Cat 5/6 when possible to ensure the best connection for camera performance and usage.

-If you have existing cameras that are wired with coaxial cables, it is possible to use those cables.
-You'll need to put Ethernet to coax adapters at each end of the coaxial cables that supports PoE.
-A few products we have seen customers use are this one, this one or this one.
+If you have existing cameras wired with coaxial cables, you can use those cables.
+You'll need to put Ethernet-to-coax adapters at each end of the coaxial cables that support PoE.
+A few products we have seen customers use:

-If you have any other questions regarding this setup, please reach out to support.
+If you have any other questions regarding this setup, please contact support.

 Have more questions?
 Contact Rhombus Support at +1 (877) 746-6797 option 2 or support@rhombus.com.